glowbom/gamebuilder/README.md

-# Glowbom Web3 Game Builder
+# Glowbom Game Builder

+In development.

+## NFT Games

-Glowbom Web3 Game builder lets you build an NFT quest game using Moralis SDK.
+Glowbom Game Builder lets you build an NFT quest game using Moralis SDK.

 It easily connects to the ETH wallet and lets you build interactive stories and quizzes.